Mastocytosis is an uncommon abnormal accumulation of mast cells in the skin and sometimes in various other parts of the body.

 Blood tests to measure levels of chemical substances related to mast cells are sometimes done.
 High levels support the diagnosis of systemic mastocytosis.

 A mastocytoma usually disappears spontaneously.
 Itching may be treated with antihistamines.
 For children, no other treatment is needed.
 If adults have itching and rashes, ultraviolet light and corticosteroid creams may be applied to the skin.

-Systemic mastocytosis cannot be cured, but symptoms can be controlled with antihistamines and histamine-2 (H2) blockers, which reduce acid production in the stomach (see Peptic Disorders: Drugs Used to Treat Peptic Disorders).
+Systemic mastocytosis cannot be cured, but symptoms can be controlled with antihistamines and histamine-2 (H2) blockers, which reduce acid production in the stomach (see Table: Drugs Used to Treat Peptic Disorders).
 Cromolyn, given by mouth, can relieve digestive problems and bone pain.
 Aspirin can relieve flushing but may make other symptoms worse.
-Children are not given aspirin because Reye's syndrome is a risk.
+Children are not given aspirin because Reye syndrome is a risk.